-General and administration expenses were higher in the current year compared to 2019 and 2018 due to higher legal fees related to the Dyna USA legal issues.
-Finance cost were similar to 2019 and 2018.
+General and administration expenses were slightly lower than 2020 and higher than 2019 due to higher legal fees related to the Dyna USA legal issues than in 2019.
+Finance cost were lower than 2020 and 2019 as the outstanding loan amount is lower than 2019 and the Company didn't incur transaction costs in the current year as it did in 2020.
 Foreign exchange and warrant liability unrealized gain fluctuated dependent on volatility of the market conditions.